HERE IS MEASURE

 STANDALONE TRAIL MAP

 Galena Lodge and surrounding trails are open for the summer season!
-Some Galena trails will remain closed though June 25th for elk calving.
-Please be respectful of these wildlife closures on sections of The Grinder, Spring Creek, Outhouse Loop, and Crosscut along with all of Bigwood Loop.
+Wildlife closures on sections of the Grinder, Spring Creek, Outhouse Loop, and Crosscut along with all of Bigwood Loop have been lifted.

 Bellevue, Hailey, mid-valley, and Ketchum all have plenty of open trails to choose from now.